jakimowb/enmapbox_testmigration2/doc/source/dev_section/dev_publish_enmapbox.rst

 .. figure:: img/qgis_pluginmanager_add_repository.png
     :width: 100%

-This way QGIS will inform about new version and users can install them with one mouse-click.
+This way QGIS will inform users about new versions, which can be install with one mouse-click.

-Uploading ``enmapbox3.*.zip`` to the download page and pushing ``deploy/qgis_plugin_develop.xml`` to the Bitbucket server is done calling:
+Uploading ``enmapbox3.*.zip`` to the download page and pushing ``deploy/qgis_plugin_develop.xml`` to the Bitbucket server can be done by:

 .. code-block:: python

     import deploy
     deploy.uploadDeveloperPlugin()

-Be aware that his requires to provide user credentials with writing access to the bitbucket server.
+Of course this requires user credentials with writing access to the bitbucket server:

 .. figure:: img/upload_enmapbox_plugin_credentials.png
     :width: 50%

-    Dialog to ask for Bitbucked server access.
+    Dialog to ask for Bitbucket server access.